akshay-panwar/dv/index.md

-# Not the full picture
+# This is NOT the full picture

 Recently there has been a proliferation of modeling work which has been used to make the point that if we can stay inside, practice extreme social distancing, and generally lock-down nonessential parts of society for several months, then many deaths from COVID-19 can be prevented